Discrimination and mental illness - Equality Act 2010

 - The Equality Act protects you from discrimination at work.
 It also protects you when you are applying for jobs.

-- The Equality Act protects you when you use services.
-Nobody should face discrimination due to their mental health.
-This includes when trying to get housing, education or any other services.
+- The Equality Act also protects you when you use services.
+This includes when you try to get housing, education or any other services.

 This section covers:

 - Does the Equality Act protect me because of my mental illness?

 - How would a service provider or employer know that I am disabled?

 - Can an employer ask me health questions before offering me a job?